Academic Discovery Program (ADP)

 Additional questions or concerns may be addressed to:

-De La Salle Institute for Advanced Teaching and Learning: Community-Engaged Learning, Service Learning, Explorer Connection
+De La Salle Institute for Teaching and Learning (DLSI)

 High school students attending partner high schools may be eligible to take dual-credit, or, college-credit only, coursework at La Salle University.
-Dual-credit programs include the Community Scholar Program, the Diocesan Scholar Program, and the Transformation Scholar Program.
-College-credit only programs include the Summer Scholars Program and the Travel Study Partners Program.
+Dual-credit programs include the Community Scholar Program, the Diocesan Scholar Program, and La Salle’s Early Achievement Program – LEAP.

 High school students enrolled in college-level courses are subject to all policies regarding matriculated La Salle University students.
-Students should refer to the Student Guide to Resources, Rights, and Responsibilities for policy details.
+Students should refer to the Academic Catalog and Student Guide to Resources, Rights, and Responsibilities for policy details.

 Community Scholars Program